fennifith/fennifith.github.io/src/pages/now.md

 ## Groups I'm involved with

-[Unicorn Utterances](https://unicorn-utterances.com/) is a collaborative blog site that provides helpful resources for a variety of computer science-related topics.
+[Playful Programming](https://playfulprogramming.com/) is a collaborative blog site that provides helpful resources for a variety of computer science-related topics.

 [The Frame Drops](https://theframedrops.com) occasionally organizes small fundraisers to support a charity through various programming & gaming events.